gearpku2020/gearpku2020.github.io/_pages/Resources.md

     <div>
       <h3>R Package: <strong>easyEWAS</strong></h3>
       <p>
-        <strong>easyEWAS</strong> is an R package for <em>conducting epigenome-wide association studies (EWAS).</em>。
+        This is an R package for conducting epigenome-wide association studies (EWAS).
-        With easyEWAS, we provide a battery of statistical methods to support <em>differential methylation position analysis across various scenarios, as well as differential methylation region analysis based on the DMRcate method.</em>.
+        With easyEWAS, we provide a battery of statistical methods to support differential methylation position analysis across various scenarios, as well as differential methylation region analysis based on the DMRcate method.
       </p>

       <div class="btnrow">